Methodology

 The lexicon is a tool for thinking.
 Therefore, the author pledges prescriptive fidelity: within the context of this work and its associated discourse, the defined term will be used exactly and exclusively according to its essential meaning.
 This self-imposed discipline prevents the conceptual slippage it aims to cure.

 Recovered definitions are not isolated.
-They are designed to interlock, forming a coherent hierarchical structure (e.g., Metaphysical as "originating behind" logically precedes and grounds Physical).
+They are designed to interlock, forming a coherent hierarchical structure.
+For example, Metaphysical as 'originating after'—i.e., inferred from observations of existence—establishes the logical and explanatory framework that structures and orders the Physical, while remaining epistemically anchored in it.
 The lexicon aspires to be a consistent philosophical system expressed through rigorously defined terms.

 The consistent structure of each definition page is a direct application of these principles: